JackWellborn/Nightly-Time-Machine/README.md

 ```

 ### To Uninstall
-1. In Terminal, navigate to the project folder and run `Disable Nightly Time Machine.sh`, which makes two changes to your computer:
+1. In Finder, navigate to the project folder and double click `./Disable Nightly Time Machine.command`, which makes two changes to your computer:
 	1. Removes the `launchd` job that mounts a Time Machine disk, runs Time Machine, and then unmounts your Time Machine disk.
 	2. Removes the entry in `/etc/fstab` that prevents your Time Machine disk from automatically mount when connected.